Ayesha Takia: Modelling career and debut (2000–2005)

-In 2005, Takia made her debut in South Indian cinema in the Telugu-language action heist Super alongside Nagarjuna Akkineni.
-The film was a financial success but received mixed responses by the critics.
-B. Anuradha for Rediff.com wrote, "Ayesha debuts in Telugu films with a glamorous role".
-Indiaglitz wrote, "Ayesha is cool and chic.
-Her angles and curves provide all the glamour and keep you engrossed".
+Takia made her debut in South Indian cinema in 2005, in the Telugu-language action heist Super alongside Nagarjuna Akkineni.
+Though the film was financially successful, it received mixed critical reviews.
+B. Anuradha for Rediff wrote, "Ayesha debuts in Telugu films with a glamorous role".
 Her performance as a doctor named Siri Valli earned her first Filmfare Award for Best Actress – Telugu nomination at 53rd Filmfare Awards South.
-The film was also later dubbed and released in Hindi as Robbery.
+The film was later dubbed into Hindi and released under the title Robbery.

-Successes, setback and sabbatical (2006-2012)
+Career downturn and sabbaticals (2006–2012)

-In 2006, Takia appeared in Satish Kaushik's comedy Shaadi Se Pehle.
-Loosely influenced by an old Hindi movie, Meri Biwi Ki Shaadi, it opened to predominantly negative reviews.
-Released on 6 April 2006, the film eventually under-performed at the box office grossing ₹16 crore worldwide.
-Rajeev Masand described her performance as, "Ayesha Takia has precious little to do, and that's a pity because she's such a spontaneous actress".
-She next played the protagonist in Naseeruddin Shah-directed drama Yun Hota Toh Kya Hota (2006), co-starring alongside an ensemble cast Konkona Sen Sharma, Irrfan Khan, Jimmy Sheirgill, Paresh Rawal, and Boman Irani.
-Set in the United States, the film follows the story of a group of individuals who eventually become interwind with 9/11.
-Yun Hota Toh Kya Hota earned little at the box office and received mixed reviews.
+In 2006, Takia appeared in Satish Kaushik's comedy Shaadi Se Pehle, loosely influenced by an old Hindi movie, Meri Biwi Ki Shaadi.
+Rediff gave the film a negative review.
+The film eventually under-performed at the box office grossing ₹16 crore worldwide.
+Rajeev Masand remarked that, Ayesha Takia had 'precious little to do,' calling it a pity given her natural spontaneity as an actress.
+She next played the protagonist in Naseeruddin Shah-directed drama Yun Hota Toh Kya Hota (2006), co-starring alongside an ensemble cast.
+Set in the United States, the film follows the story of a group of individuals who become interwind with 9/11.
+Made on a budget of ₹6.25 crore, the film earned only ₹1.75 crore crores at the box office, ultimately resulting in a commercial failure.
+The film received mixed reviews from the critics.
+Writing for BBC Poonam Joshi noted, "Yun Hota Toh Kya Hota, is perhaps a combination of the subtlety in the storytelling, which refrains from sensationalism, and the pathos of the very subject matter that renders this film an emotional experience".
+Rediff wrote, "The film is an impressively ambitious one, trying to weave four complex stories running parallel to one another, their paths fatefully criss-crossing only near the very end.
+But, despite the obvious effort and solid performances, the film severely lacks finesse."
 Later in the same year, Takia played the part of a Rajasthani Hindu woman in Nagesh Kukunoor's smaller-budget drama Dor.
 The film also features Gul Panag and Shreyas Talpade as the lead actors.
 An official adaptation of the Malayalam film, Perumazhakkalam (2004), the film tells a story of a widow.
-It did perform well commercially.
-The Times of India cited, "Apart from the unusual plot, it is Ayesha Takia who simply blows your breath away".
-Takia's performance as a young widowed Rajasthani woman living in a traditional joint family went on to win several awards for her performance in the film, including the Zee Cine Critics Award for Best Actress.
+The film did not perform well commercially, collecting only ₹2.7 crore at the box office.
+The Times of India said, "Apart from the unusual plot, it is Ayesha Takia who simply blows your breath away".
+While, Merril Diniz noted, "Ayesha goes for the kill with an award-winning performance.
+Happy and content one minute, depressed, vengeful or naive the next, she does justice to all the various shades of Meera's spirited yet repressed character."
+Her performance as a young widowed Rajasthani woman living in a traditional joint family went on to win several accolades, including the Zee Cine Award for Best Actress – Critics.